Vegan Goulash (American Style)

 - Liquids – For the most flavor, vegetable broth or veggie paste will add the most flavor.

 - Salt + Pepper – Most American goulash recipes call for LOTS of salt, upwards of 1 tablespoon.
-I only call for 1 teaspoon, but feel free to adjust to taste.
+I only call for 1 teaspoon but feel free to adjust to taste.
 Add pepper to taste as well.

-- Pasta – Any small pasta will work well here, elbow macaroni, shells, mini penne, rigatoni, etc. Use gluten free pasta if following a GF diet.
+- Pasta – Any small pasta, elbow macaroni, shells, mini penne, rigatoni, etc. will work well here.
+Use gluten-free pasta if following a GF diet.

-- Great optional add ins: 1 can of sweet corn, 8 oz. mushrooms, and 1 tablespoon of vegan Worcestershire sauce!
+- Great optional add-ins: 1 can of sweet corn, 8 oz. mushrooms, and 1 tablespoon of vegan Worcestershire sauce!

 How To Make Vegan Goulash

 - In a flat bottom pot, saute the tempeh, onion, bell pepper and garlic.
-When adding the tempeh, I crumble it between my fingers into to large chucks.
+When adding the tempeh, I crumble it between my fingers into large chunks.
 Feel free to crumble it smaller if that’s what you prefer.
 Some of the tempeh will brown, this great and if you like it more browned, keep cooking.

 - Add the diced tomatoes, tomato sauce, herbs and spices, and pour the liquids over top.
 Bring to a boil, cover, reduce heat and simmer for 15 minutes.